 Honours at Court

 Another factor in the development of a more formal collective organisation would have been the need to make the detailed arrangements for the infrequent but no less important exercise of ‘honours at court’.
-These are known to have been in existence since at least 1141.
+These are known to have been in existence for at least 800 years.